isomerpages/moe-compassvalesec/_our-programmes/Distinctive Programmes/Learning for Life Programme – Green Compass Programme (LLP – GCP).md

 ### Key Objectives of the Green Compass Programme

-North Stars will:&nbsp;&nbsp;
+North Stars will:

-1. Develop awareness on environmental issues and ways to lead a sustainable lifestyle.&nbsp;&nbsp;
+1.  develop awareness on environmental issues and ways to lead a sustainable lifestyle.&nbsp;&nbsp;

-2. Take consistent actions to reduce, reuse, recycle and upcycle waste as responsible consumers.&nbsp;&nbsp;&nbsp;
+2.  take consistent actions to reduce, reuse, recycle and upcycle waste as responsible consumers.&nbsp;&nbsp;&nbsp;

-3. Advocate green values, knowledge, and skills as a class, in school and beyond as active citizens in the community&nbsp;
+3.  advocate green values, knowledge, and skills as a class, in school and beyond as active citizens in the community.

 ### Key Programmes